mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 #### Exercise 5.2.1.
 1. Run project `T5-2-1_DataTypes` to see some operations on `int`, `double` and `string` variables.
-1. Add some code to print out the individual characters of the array `name` by printing `name[0]` and 'name[1]'.
+1. Add some code to print out the individual characters of the array `names` by printing `names[0]` and `names[1]`.
-1. Now try the same for the next index, `name[3]` and see what happens.
+1. Now try the same for the next index, `names[3]` and see what happens.
 1. Print out `str1[3]` to see how you can access an indvidual character of a string.
 Also try `str1[1000]` to see what happens.
 1. Work out how to get a new string called `newResult` that takes the value "Ziegler" in `str2` and replaces the "er" with the text "wibble".
 Google it.
 Note that local variables like `newResult` by convention use
-[camel case](https://www.c-sharpcorner.com/UploadFile/8a67c0/C-Sharp-coding-standards-and-naming-conventions/).
+[camel case](https://www.c-sharpcorner.com/UploadFile/8a67c0/C-Sharp-coding-standards-and-naming-conventions/) : first letter of the word always in small letter and after that each word starts with a capital letter (e.g. camelCase).
 Get to know coding conventions for whatever language you are using.

 ### 5.2.2.
 Conditionals
 There are three types of conditional in C#: